dokutan/mouse_m908/README.md

 All known settings from the official software are implemented for the M908.
 The other mice have varying levels of support.

 ### Supported mice
 If you have a mouse with VID 0x04d9 that is not listed below, there is a good chance that it is easy to add support.
-Please open an issue for that.
+You can help to improve the support for your mouse by reporting what works and what doesn't, or by capturing the usb communication with the official software.
+Please open an issue.

+The various levels of support mean the following:
+- **generic :** no code specific to the mouse is written, this exists primarily to test whether the mouse uses the same protocol
+- **experimental :** a backend specific to the mouse exists, but is untested or has major problems
+- **partial :** some features work, others might not or are untested, and there are no known problems making the software unusable
+- **complete :** all known features are implemented

 Name | Support | VID:PID | Additional notes
 ---|---|---|---